 But if that does not happen and a victim sustains serious injuries, then the ballpark owners will be held partly liable for the damages because this is a foreseeable risk.
 Plus, if we can, we’ll also hold the assaulted liable, plus the accompanying parties, for their assistance.

 Accidents happen and victims don’t usually see them coming.
 There is a high risk of getting injured in a Red Sox game, Chicago National League Ball Club game, Kansas City Baseball & Exhibition Co., Boise Baseball Club game, or even games involving minor league teams.
 You should not forfeit your rights without knowing your options.
-Your only friend in such situations is a personal injury attorney, don’t discuss your case with anyone before you’ve had your case reviewed by one of our personal injury lawyers at Kelly & Associates.
+Your only friend in such situations is a personal injury attorney, don’t discuss your case with anyone before you’ve had your case reviewed by one of our personal injury lawyers at Michael Kelly.

 We are well aware